Expander/ClausenFunctions.jl/README.md

 Copying
 -------

-Clausen.jl is licenced under the MIT License.
+ClausenFunctions.jl is licenced under the MIT License.